 This is our first published report and it reflects the hard work and enthusiasm of the resident naturalists, the generosity of the visiting naturalists in sharing their observations and the interest of the local community in their natural environment.
 Robin Sutton has compiled a beautifully illustrated review and summary of the biological records submitted to OHBR in 2017.
 It is much more than a statistical summary; maps showing the extent of the survey work, from the Butt of Lewis to Barra and Vatersay, accompany sections on the animals, plants and fungi, describing the great diversity of species that have been recorded.
 There is everything from whales to jellyfish and orchids to seaweeds.

-In a relatively short period of time OHBR has increased our knowledge about the biodiversity of the islands and the distribution of the wildlife throughout the islands.
+In a relatively short period of time OHBR has increased our knowledge about the biodiversity and the distribution of the wildlife throughout the islands.
 There is, however, a great deal more to discover and some of the gaps in our knowledge are highlighted in this report.
 There is plenty of scope of more people to get involved, biological recording is not just for experts - some of the most interesting discoveries have been made by members of the community walking on the beach.
 We are as interested in the observations of common, easily recognisable species as those which may be rare or difficult to identify.